Faster Symmetric Rendezvous on Four or More Locations: Beating the Anderson--Weber Strategy

 In order to compute the expectations in \Cref{lem:diff-third-round} we will further condition on the respective first locations the players visit in the third round, which under $\CFK$ are \emph{not} independent of not having met in previous rounds.
 We will explicitly compute these conditional expectations and the associated conditional probabilities to bound the difference between the expected meeting times of $\CFK$ and $\AW$.

 For~$\theta\in [0,1)$ and~$\sigma\in \{\AW(\theta),\CFK(\theta)\}$, we define the events \begingroup \allowdisplaybreaks

 \endgroup where we recall that~$\pi^i_{\sigma,r}$ denotes the permutation in~$\calP([n]\setminus\{i\})$ used by player $i\in\{1,2\}$ in round~$r\in \NN$ under strategy~$\sigma$.
 Event $B_{\sigma,1}$ thus means that in the third round both players start at the home location of the other player, $B_{\sigma,2}$ that exactly one player starts at the home location of the other player, $B_{\sigma,3}$ that none of the players start at the home location of the other player but they start at distinct locations, and~$B_{\sigma,4}$ that both players start at the same location, which is of course not the home location of either player.
-We will condition on~$\chi^1_{\sigma}\!=\!\chi^2_{\sigma}\!=\!\move^3$ whenever we refer to these events, so that the third permutation of a player will indeed be the permutation according to which the players tours in the third round.
+We will condition on~$\chi^1_{\sigma}\!=\!\chi^2_{\sigma}\!=\!\move^3$ whenever we refer to these events, so that the third permutation of a player will indeed be the permutation according to which the player visits the non-home locations.